Volunteer Needs/Opportunities: Descriptions

 - Send J&J all of the qualifier names (random, by seniority, or whatever makes sense) and request a final proof.

 - Request proof approval (mostly to check spelling of names) by the Head Coach/A.D., and then give J&J the go-ahead.

 - Collect cash payments and submit to Head Coach/A.D.

 - Early-season prep (due 4 weeks before Subsections).

 Purpose: With so few facility options, it is critical that we care for borrowed spaces and leave them as good as or better than when we arrived.
 Some venues no longer rent to home school groups due to disrespect and damage, and we want to be the exception--"Nighthawks Were Here" should be a good thing!
 Our program's future and our team's reputation depends on this.

-Ideally this job would be covered by a group of student-athletes, but either a student or parent can take the lead/coordinator position.
+This job could be covered by a group of student-athletes and/or parents, and anyone can take the lead/coordinator position.
 Feel free to split up into different days, weeks, etc.--whatever it takes to get it done.
 Gloves and a masks provided for your protection.